 - Elasmobranch ecology

-- Providing swimming lessons and environmental education for local children
+- Providing swimming and snorkeling lessons for local children

-- Reading, tutoring, and volunteer projects at the local library at the local library and grade school
+- Reading, tutoring, and volunteer projects at the local library and grade school

-- Collaborating with local youths and NGOs to conduct beach clean-ups to raise environmental awareness
+- Collaborating with local youths and NGOs to conduct beach clean-ups to increase environmental awareness

-It is not necessary to use SCUBA to participate in our program—many students choose to snorkel instead.
-If you intend to use SCUBA you must be certified before arrival.
-Divers and snorkelers must bring their own SCUBA and snorkeling equipment (with certification, insurance, etc.).
+Note: It is not necessary to use SCUBA to participate in our program—many students choose to snorkel only.
+Divers and snorkelers must bring their own SCUBA and snorkeling equipment.
 Weights and tanks are provided on-site at no cost.
 Please contact the SFS Admissions Office if you have any questions.

 The SFS Center for Marine Resource Studies, located just steps from a crystal clear ocean laboratory, is adjacent to Cockburn Harbour, a town of about 1,100 residents.
 Our field station sits on elevated land about 40 feet above the water and looks directly out over the sea.
 Within a three-mile radius are coral reefs, mangrove islands, sea grass beds, carbonate platform flats, and deep-water diving.
 The main facility has a dining area, kitchen, classroom, computer room, and a veranda with spectacular ocean views.
 Students share living quarters in two residence wings.
 We are fully equipped for marine operations with access to docks, motor boats, a compressor, and plenty of tanks and weights for SCUBA diving.